Lolita Tsanaclis

 CANSFORD LABS

-Will hot tub use affect my client’s hair drug test result?…and other questions
+Will hot tub usage affect the results of a client’s hair drug test?

 In an article first published in The Review earlier this year, Cansford Laboratories founder Lolita Tsanaclis answers some of the most frequently asked questions around hair drug and alcohol testing.